Meithal/ccson/README.md

 #include "cisson.h"
 ```
 The preprocessor will copy `cisson.h` in your file, and
 there is nothing more to do on your side.
-You must define
+You can include
+cisson.h as many times as you want, but you must define
 `CISSON_IMPLEMENTATION` only once in all your code base.

 ## Examples